 National Good Neighbor Day is celebrated annually on September 28 and focuses on fostering strong, friendly relationships among neighbors.
-This day serves as a reminder to practice kindness and cooperation, making our communities more cohesive and supportive.
+This day serves as a reminder to practice kindness and cooperation, making communities more cohesive and supportive.

 History